 ARTICLE IX AMENDMENT

-Amendments to these Articles of Incorporation or Bylaws may be proposed and adopted by a vote of two-thirds (2/3) of all members of the Board of Directors, subject to approval by the President of the University of Florida.
+Amendments to these Articles of Incorporation or Bylaws may be proposed and adopted by a vote of two-thirds (2/3) of all members of the Board of Directors, subject to approval by the President of the University of Florida and subject to the approval of the University of Florida Board of Trustees.

 ARTICLE X.